Skip to content

 You may be familiar with the term “lead scoring,” which is a foundational concept for email marketing and sales.

-Like lead scoring, one way to build these engagement scores is through a point system.
-The idea is to assign points based on their level of involvement.
+Like lead scoring, the most common way to build these engagement scores is through a point system.
+You decide what actions you think indicate interest or engagement, then assign points based on different actions someone might take that indicate their LEVEL of interest or involvement.

 This exact science of your point system depends on the unique dynamics of your organization.
 It’s up to your team to determine what’s considered “highly engaged, moderately engaged, minimally engaged, or disengaged.”